-OECD (2010), "How many students graduate outside the normal age?", in Highlights from Education at a Glance 2010, OECD Publishing, Paris.
+OECD (2011), "How many students graduate outside the normal age?", in Education at a Glance 2011: Highlights, OECD Publishing, Paris.

-DOI: https://doi.org/10.1787/eag_highlights-2010-7-en
+DOI: https://doi.org/10.1787/eag\highlights-2011-8-en

 This work is published under the responsibility of the Secretary-General of the OECD.
 The opinions expressed and arguments employed herein do not necessarily reflect the official views of OECD member countries.